Our Heavenly Abbess

 |Procession on July 9, the feastday of the Tikhvin Icon of the Mother of God|

-The icon which is kept in the Catholicon of St. Alexander Nevsky was brought here shortly after the reestablishment of the Monastery in 1994.
-Since that time, every year on June 26 (July 9, new style), the feastday of the Tikhvin Icon, it has been carried in procession around the monastery.
+A venerated copy of the Tikhvin icon painted at the Great Tikhvin monastery, took abode at our monastery since its very foundation.
+After the revolution, this icon vanished without a trace, but in 2008, the sisters of the monastery's iconography workshop painted an exact copy of the ancient miracle-working Tikhvin icon.
+It was consecrated in the town of Tikhvin and brought into our monastery in a festive cross procession.
+Every year on June 26 (July 9, new style), the feastday of the Tikhvin Icon, it has been carried in procession around the monastery.
 For the clergy of the Monastery, for all of the sisters and for hundreds of the faithful as well, that day is one of the most radiant and festive of the year.

 The Tikhvin Icon of the Mother of God

 The Most Holy Theotokos, having taken Russia under her protection, gave our land Her wonderworking icons for its protection.
 The Pochaev and Smolensk Icons surround the Russian lands from the west, the Kazan Icon from the east.
 The Iveron Icon protects the southern lands, and in the center of Russia, the Vladimir Icon shines forth rays of grace.
 It is the Tikhvin Icon of the Mother of God that protects and blesses the northern limits of Russia.